The Gardens at Ballyvolane, 'The place of springing heifers'...

 Formal Gardens

-Walled Garden
+The Walled Garden

 Through a small gate east of the top lawn one enters the walled garden, a huge enclosed area, now three quarters pasture.
 The remaining cultivated area still retains the charm of a carefully nurtured ornamental space but it is predominantly a working and productive vegetable garden providing fruit, vegetables and herbs for the kitchen much of the year round.
 The huge walls that enclose the walled garden were built by the Pynes under the famine relief schemes in the early half of the 19th century - the carved capstone adorning the arch that stood at the end of a once much longer beech hedge dates the construction at 1828.
+In 2015, a tennis court and 7-a-side soccer pitch were added to the walled garden and a new orchard has also recently been planted.

-The Rock Woodland Garden
+The Rock

 The woodlands surrounding Ballyvolane provide ever changing and breathtaking scenes throughout the year.
 Just east of the north side of the house lies the rock, a small knoll, densely planted with native timbers reaching skywards for light, while at their base a path weaves through a carpet of bluebells from mid May.